morrisanimalfoundation/grls-visualizations/README.md

-# Golden Retriever Lifetime Study Data Visualizations
+# Golden Retriever Lifetime Study Data Visualisations
-This GitHub project provides a set of scripts to create visualizations for the Golden Retriever Lifetime Study data, which is available on the Morris Animal Foundation's Data Commons website.
+This GitHub project provides a set of scripts to create visualisations for the Golden Retriever Lifetime Study data, which is available on the Morris Animal Foundation's Data Commons website.
 The project aims to help researchers and enthusiasts gain insights from this valuable dataset through visual representations.

 ## Table of Contents